Stigma management: Goals and the disclosure event

-The model predicts that disclosure goals effect the content of the disclosure event and the interaction partner response.
+The model predicts that disclosure goals affect the content of the disclosure event and the interaction partner response.
 On one hand, individuals with avoidance-focused goals disclose less frequently because they tend to focus on avoiding the possibility of social rejection and conflict.
 When they do decide to disclose, these individuals tend to use certain disclosure methods that they believe can minimize their psychological distress by social rejection (e.g. sending an email rather than talking face to face with the interaction partner).
 By using these methods, however, the disclosure is more likely to be perceived negatively by the interaction partners.

 On the other hand, individuals with approach-focused goals tend to focus on the possibility of gaining social support, therefore use more direct communication strategies.
 They are also shown to be better at self-regulating and are more attuned to the presence of supportive interaction partner reactions.
 As a result, individuals with approach-focused goals may be more likely to benefit from disclosure than individuals with avoidance-focused goals.